scteisbe/sctemobile/README.md

-# Ionic baseline for SCTE mobile app
+# CORTEX Mobile

+## Background
+This is a hybrid app developed using the Ionic 1 framework.

 ## Installation